Apogaea is a Colorado Burning Man regional event

 - Styrofoam coolers.
 Do these things ever not break?
 No. Then the foam goes all over the place.

 - Do you have a generator?
 Will you be running a propane stove?
 Are you just too hot to handle?
-If the answer is yes to any of the above, bring a fire extinguisher and then bring one more for good luck.
+If the answer is yes to any of the above, bring a fire extinguisher with a current annual service tag (or receipt if it is new) and then bring one more for good luck.
 Seriously, BAMF wants you to bring two so you have a back up and are radically self-reliant.

 - If you have a generator in your camp, or are running stoves with propane, be aware of your fuel storage location!
 Keep fuel in an obvious location and far away from sleeping areas.
-Also clear out one of your extra containers to put your fuel in to meet the requirements for secondary containment.
+Also clear out one of your extra containers to put your fuel in to have secondary containment and help protect our land.

 - Prepare for hot days and cold nights!
 Daytime highs are 85-90 degrees with full sun, and nighttime lows are 50-55 degrees.
 Consider it an excuse to bring even more costume changes and practice your affirmative consent gathering as you make new snuggle friends.

-- BAMF reminds you that bacon grease is not lube, and beer is not water-- you need to bring at least a gallon of water per person per day.
+- BAMF reminds you that alcohol is not water– you need to bring at least one and a half gallons of water per person per day.